When You Find That on Your Husband’s Phone

 Be prepared for lies, deception, and accusations.
 Sex is private anyway.
 Add in: “men loved darkness rather than light, because their deeds were evil,” and you have a recipe for deceit.
 Suggest that if it’s not true, that you put some accountability on all the internet devices in the family so you can find out what is happening (It may actually be your child, even a young one.
 People are writing us about 7-9 year olds found on porn!)
 We use Covenant Eyes.
 You can try it for

-a month free if you use our link (Make that TWO MONTHS FREE if you sign up through our link by 6/21).
+a month free if you use our link.
 And really, whether or not you have a problem in the house, you need some accountability on the internet.

 Let go of undeserved guilt and shrug off accusations.
 Hear us: This.
 Is.
 Not.
 Your.
 Fault.
 There is no excuse for sin.
 Even if you have sinned against your husband, that does not excuse his sin in any way.
 And you probably didn’t.
 Porn use causes a dopamine cycle addiction similar to that of a heroin addict or alcoholic.
 If you offer an alcoholic a delicious glass of milk, it’s not going to keep him from going for the liquor, no matter how satisfying and nutritious the milk is.
 He needs to repent so he can begin to enjoy what God has created for him to enjoy again.